UNCLASSIFIED (U)

 9 FAM 402.2-5(D)(5) (U) Source of Payment to B-1 Personal Employees/Domestic Workers

-9 FAM 402.2-5(D)(6) (U) Your Responsibilities in Processing Applications Under the William Wilberforce Trafficking Victims Protection Act
+9 FAM 402.2-5(D)(6) (U) Your Responsibilities in Processing Applications Under the William Wilberforce Trafficking Victims Protection Reauthorization Act

 a.
 (U) The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (WWTVPRA) requires you to ensure that an applicant applying for a B-1 NIV as a personal employee or domestic worker accompanying or following to join an employer, is made aware of their legal rights under Federal immigration, labor, and employment laws.
 This includes information on the illegality of slavery, peonage, trafficking in persons, sexual assault, extortion, blackmail, and worker exploitation in the United States.
 This information is available in the form of a physical "Know Your Rights" information pamphlet or a Quick Response (QR) code, which permits applicants to access an online version of the information pamphlet by scanning the code with their smartphone camera.
 During the NIV interview, you must ask applicants if they prefer the QR code, the physical pamphlet, or both and confirm that the information prepared by the Department has been received, read, and understood by the applicant.
 See 9 FAM 402.3-9(C) for information about WWTVPRA enforcement and your responsibilities.
 You must add a case note in the NIV system stating the QR code and/or the pamphlet was provided, and the applicant indicated they understood its contents.